by Joe Hanson-Hirt and The Beverage People

 You’ve probably heard of kegerators and keezers, but what about winerators and weezers?
 Why do brewers get to have all the fun?
 All joking aside, there is a bit of truth to these questions.
 If beer can be kegged, why not wine?
 Every year, more and more wineries and restaurants are seeing the benefits of kegging their wines and serving them on draft systems.
 Either served “still” or “carbonated/sparkling”, draft wine is available for a minimal investment.

 There isn’t a whole lot of equipment necessary to set up a basic draft system.
 I like to split draft systems into two sides: the gas side and the beverage side.
 Here at The Beverage People, we have everything you need to set up a Carbon Dioxide (CO2) draft system as well as an Argon draft system.
-For gasses other than CO2 check in with your local gas company.
+For gasses other than CO2 or Argon, check in with your local gas company.

 On the gas side you will need:

 Complete Used Wine Keg Systems are available that may be placed into an extra refrigerator, or you can purchase a complete wine kegerator.

 The bulk of the investment in a draft wine system will be the gas tank and regulator.
 The most important factor to consider when choosing a gas is deciding whether or not you want your wine sparkling.
 For still wines, argon or nitrogen are better choices, as they are much less soluble into the wine than CO2.
 Unfortunately, CO2 will always carbonate the wine at least a little, even at room temperature.
 For sparkling wines, CO2 is the right approach.